 A popular sports fishing town turned wind sports destination, Los Barriles is a colorful beach town that rivals nearby La Ventana as Baja’s kiteboarding capital.

-Description: One of the few beach RV parks with full hook-ups in Baja California Sur.
+Playa Norte RV Haven is one of the few beach RV parks with full hook-ups in Baja California Sur.
 Amenities include beachfront sites, hook-ups, wifi, bathrooms with hot water showers, laundry facilities, and plenty of trees for shade.
-There’s a small market across the street and it’s walking distance to the town’s main street with restaurants and bars.
+There’s a small market across the street, and it’s within walking distance to the town’s main street with restaurants and bars.

 Cabo Pulmo